 The workflow to set up a Hubspot integration with Google Sheets consists of three steps:

 - Source configuration – you’ll need to connect your HubSpot account and select the data entity for export.

 - Destination configuration – you’ll need to connect your Google or Microsoft account and specify the file to load HubSpot data.

 - Schedule configuration – you’ll need to customize the frequency for automatic data refresh.

 Coupler.io will also work if you’re building a sales dashboard in a data visualization tool.
 For example, a Hubspot integration with Excel will let you use Power BI as an option; exporting data from Hubspot to BigQuery can be used for building a dashboard in Google Data Studio, and so on.

-If you go with a dedicated reporting tool, it may already provide direct integration with HubSpot, however, the cost for it may be rather pricey.
+If you go with a dedicated reporting tool, it may already provide direct HubSpot integrations, however, the cost for these may be rather pricey.